zac-stanley/us-communities-fire/README.md

 ### B. Medium for Delivery

-The map will be a browser-based application accessible across mobile and desktop devices.
+The map/front-end is a responsive browser-based application accessible across mobile and desktop devices.

-The technology stack will include HTML/CSS/JS using a combination of [Leaflet](https://leafletjs.com/) and [Mapbox JavaScript libraries](https://docs.mapbox.com/mapbox.js/api/v3.3.1/) and will most likely use an [Assembly.css](https://labs.mapbox.com/assembly/) responsive framework.
-In addition, the map will include search bar functionality geolocating CDPs.
+The technology stack will include HTML/CSS/JS that uses the [Leaflet](https://leafletjs.com/) mapping library with a [Bootstrap](https://getbootstrap.com/docs/4.0/examples/) responsive framework.

 ### C. Application Layout